fl0ppy-d1sk/bunkerized-phpmyadmin/README.md

 PMA setting : [$cfg\['AllowUserDropDatabase'\]](https://docs.phpmyadmin.net/en/latest/config.html#cfg_AllowUserDropDatabase)
 Values : *true* | *false*
 Default value : *false*
-If set to *false*, users are not allowed to drop their databases within PHPMyAdmin.
+If set to *false*, users are not allowed to drop their databases within phpMyAdmin.

 ## Information leak and privacy

 `HIDE_PMA_VERSION`
 Values : *yes* / *no*
 Default value : *yes*
-If set to *yes*, the version of PHPMyAdmin will be set to 0.0.0.
+If set to *yes*, the version of phpMyAdmin will be set to 0.0.0.
 This is a 'hack' to prevent showing the real version to users.
 It hasn't been hardly tested yet to see if that breaks some features.

 `REMOVE_FILES`
-Values : *\<list of files and directories to remove from PHPMyAdmin separated with space\>*
+Values : *\<list of files and directories to remove from phpMyAdmin separated with space\>*
 Default value : *setup \*.md ChangeLog DCO LICENSE README RELEASE-DATE-\* composer.json composer.lock config.sample.inc.php doc examples package.json setup yarn.lock*
-List of files and directories to remove inside the PHPMyAdmin folder.
+List of files and directories to remove inside the phpMyAdmin folder.

 `SEND_ERROR_REPORTS`
 PMA setting : [$cfg\['SendErrorReports'\]](https://docs.phpmyadmin.net/en/latest/config.html#cfg_SendErrorReports)
 Values : *ask* | *always* | *never*
 Default value : *never*
-The default policy for sending error reports to the PHPMyAdmin team.
+The default policy for sending error reports to the phpMyAdmin team.

 `VERSION_CHECK`
 PMA setting : [$cfg\['VersionCheck'\]](https://docs.phpmyadmin.net/en/latest/config.html#cfg_VersionCheck)
 Values : *true* | *false*
 Default value : *false*
-If set to *true*, will tells users if there is an update of PHPMyAdmin.
+If set to *true*, will tells users if there is an update of phpMyAdmin.

 `SHOW_STATS`
 PMA setting : [$cfg\['ShowStats'\]](https://docs.phpmyadmin.net/en/latest/config.html#cfg_ShowStats)